Dear Moms of Angel Babies,

 It doesn’t make the loss any less painful, but remember that one in four women will experience miscarriage, and about half of those are caused by fetal chromosomal abnormalities.
 In many cases, there is no known cause and nothing that you could do to prevent it.

-3. If you have a partner, accept that he or she may not grieve in the same way.
+3. If you have a partner, accept that they may not grieve in the same way.

 While you may have bonded with your baby very early on, your partner may not have experienced the same level of bonding.
-Try to understand that while your partner may grieve differently from you, he or she still deserves a grief process that is treated with sensitivity and respect.
+Try to understand that while your partner may grieve differently from you, they still deserve a grief process that is treated with sensitivity and respect.
 Lean on each other during this difficult time, and give each other grace.

 4. Surround yourself with support.